 Through OC's affiliation with the Council of Christian Colleges and Universities (CCCU), you may apply to participate in a number of outstanding special study programs, described below.
 Up to four OC students per semester may apply to participate in CCCU programs.
-If more than four students express interest, the International Programs Committee will decide which students may apply for a CCCU program In a given semester.
-For more information, contact the office of Senior Vice President for Academic Affairs, or the Office of International Programs.
+If more than four students express interest, the International Programs Committee will decide which students may apply for a CCCU program in a given semester.

+For more information, contact the office of the Vice President for Academic Affairs or the Office of International Programs.
 Students who participate in a CCCU study abroad program should plan their returning semester's schedule prior to leaving the country, or should make plans to access the OC online schedule from abroad.
+Please note: Oklahoma Christian University institutional scholarships and institutional grants you receive cannot be applied to tuition charges, etc. related to the CCCU programs.